MyPortugalHoliday.com

 • Fátima and Coimbra full-day tour from Porto

 The Santuário de Fátima holds profound spiritual significance for pilgrims, many of whom visit seeking solace during times of illness, loss, or personal hardship.
-As a place of worship and reflection, visitors are asked to maintain a respectful demeanor, dress modestly, and refrain from treating the site as a tourist attraction.
+As a place of worship and reflection, visitors are asked to maintain a respectful demeanour, dress modestly, and refrain from treating the site purely as a tourist attraction.
 Photography should be minimal and discreet, respecting the privacy of those in prayer.

-All religions and faiths are welcomed at Fatima.
+All religions and faiths are welcomed at Fátima.

-The exact site of Mary's apparition, just in front of the chapel, is marked by a statue of Our Lady of Fatima.
+The tiny Capelinha das Aparições chapel is the focal point for all devotion at Fátima, its construction said to have been instructed by Mary herself.
+The exact site of her apparition, just in front of the chapel, is marked by a statue of Our Lady of Fátima.
 A modern open-sided church now encompasses both the chapel and statue, and this is where masses are held.

 The Capelinha das Aparições chapel with the statue of Mary

-Candles are available from the stall behind the chapel, with prices ranging from €0.80 for standard sizes to €2.70 for 60cm devotional candles.
-The brown colour of these candles comes from their eco-friendly production using recycled wax from previously burned candles
+Candles are available from the stall behind the chapel, with prices ranging from €1 for standard sizes to €4.00 for 60cm devotional candles.
+The brown colour of these candles comes from their eco-friendly production, using recycled wax from previously burned candles.

 The Casa da Lúcia includes the family's garden, where visitors can find the Poço do Arneiro well.
-This well holds special significance as it was here that the Angel of Peace (Anjo de Portugal) made his second appearance to the children in 1916, between his first and third appearances at Loca do Cabeço.
+This well holds special significance: it was here that the Angel of Peace (Anjo de Portugal) made his second appearance to the children in 1916, between his first and third appearances at Loca do Cabeço.

 The restored bedroom in the Casa de Jacinta e Francisco Marto